 From a blurry jpg...

 We had to make a vector version.
-Click it for a closer look!
+Please click on this for a closer look at my masterpiece!
 Remember this could be scaled up to billboard size and not lose quality.

-Extra credit assignment, from the fantasy sword and shield tutorial here:
+Extra credit assignment, came from the fantasy sword and shield tutorial here